CSS

 primary-color-fg

-The foreground (text or icon) color used to contrast the primary-color.
+The foreground (text or icon) color is used to contrast the primary-color.

 Default Value: #FFFFFF